Aarush2k1/Aarush2k1/README.md

 - 👋 Hi, I’m Aarush Kansal
-- 👀 I’m interested in Full Stack We Development
+- 👀 I’m interested in Full Stack Web Dev and Flutter
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on React and Node projects
 - 📫 How to reach me aarukansal2k1@gmail.com